Welcome to today's edition of the Rush 24-7 podcast.

 The beast.

-It was I watched it was hilarious.
+It was hilarious.

-Well, the American Embassy is is uh next to the British embassy, is one of the most heavily guarded uh embassies in town, and the American Embassy kind of dips down below the road, and there's these um, you know uh barriers that'll pop up.
+And the American Embassy kind of dips down below the road and there's these barriers that'll pop up.

-Yeah, it bottomed up was that he was a sitting duck in there.
+He was a sitting duck in there.

-Well, I mean it is pretty armored.
+Well, I mean, it is pretty armored.

-And she said the only people on the side of the road are those trying to cross and go to the grocery store.
+And she said, the only people on the side of the road are those trying to cross and go to the grocery store.

 So that was this morning.

-I mean, I'm sure the enthusiasm would be a good thing.
+I mean, I'm sure the enthusiasm.

 Absolutely.

-So let me tell you, listen, I'm in the archives.
+And let me tell you, listen, I'm in the archives.

-I'm I'm a PhD student of history at Trinity College.
+I'm a PhD student of history at Trinity College.

-I'm in the archives all the time, and you get many, many Americans coming in looking for records of their Irish roots, you know, convinced that their family left a certain parish at a certain time.
+I'm in the archives all the time, and you get many, many Americans coming in looking for records of their Irish roots, convinced that their family left a certain parish at a certain time.

-And the archivists simply turn them away and say, Listen, you don't have a parish number, you don't have the date of birth, marriage certificate, so it's actually it's quite difficult to find uh find your Irish roots.
+And the archivists simply turn them away and say, listen, you don't have a parish number.

 Yeah.

-Well, he apparently found them.
+Well, apparently he's found them.

-And I'm told that Obama says, and Justin, I need I don't know what this is.
+And I'm told that Obama says, and Justin, I need, I don't know what this is.

-You're gonna have to tell me.
+You're going to have to tell me.

-Obama says his ancestral home is Money Gall.
+Obama says his ancestral home is Moneygall.

 Yeah.